anantham/Smart-Bike/README.md

 Features
 --------

-we hope to implement the following features :
+It implements the following features :

-* The app should connect to the smart helmet's speaker via bluetooth and give directions to a specified location.
+* The application connects to the smart helmet's speaker via BlueTooth automatically

+* It gives turn-by-turn directions to a specified location from a specified location.

-* It should alert the "emergency" numbers when/if the helmet reports an accident has occured.
+* It alerts the emergency numbers when/if the helmet reports an accident has occurred.

+* It reads any received SMS out loud through the BlueTooth speaker, along with the sender's contact name.

-* It should alert the user with a incoming caller's contact name.
+* It alerts the user with a incoming caller's contact name.

-* It should be able to be used for keeping track of fuel and the app should alert the user in case of impending shortage
+* It keeps track of fuel consumption and then alerts the user in case of impending shortage.

+* The python script is used to fetch revolutions every 5 seconds and checks for over-speeding, it notifies the user through a notification

+* If accident occurs, SMS is send to specified number with location (lat and log)

+* The revolutions are fetched by the application and a graph